Disc herniation: Physical examination

-Diagnosis of spinal disc herniation is made by a practitioner on the basis of a patient's history and symptoms, and by physical examination.
+Diagnosis of spinal disc herniation is made by a practitioner based on a patient's history and symptoms, and by physical examination.
 During an evaluation, tests may be performed to confirm or rule out other possible causes with similar symptoms – spondylolisthesis, degeneration, tumors, metastases and space-occupying lesions, for instance – as well as to evaluate the efficacy of potential treatment options.

 Straight leg raise

-The straight leg raise is often used as a preliminary test for possible disc herniation in the lumbar region.
+The straight leg raise is often used as a preliminary test for possible lumbar disc herniation.
 A variation is to lift the leg while the patient is sitting.
 However, this reduces the sensitivity of the test.
-A Cochrane review published in 2010 found that individual diagnostic tests including the straight leg raising test, absence of tendon reflexes, or muscle weakness were not very accurate when conducted in isolation.
+A Cochrane review published in 2010 found that individual diagnostic tests, including the straight leg raising test, absence of tendon reflexes, or muscle weakness, were not very accurate when conducted in isolation.